QHongboQ/Minesweeper_Backtracking/README.md

 # 🧠 Minesweeper Backtracking Visualizer

 A graphical Minesweeper puzzle solver built in C++ using the [Malena](https://github.com/daversmith/Malena) framework and SFML.
-This project visually demonstrates how a backtracking algorithm can be used to find valid mine placements that satisfy all numbered tiles on a Minesweeper board.
+This project visually demonstrates how a backtracking algorithm can be used to find a valid mine placement that satisfies all numbered tiles on a Minesweeper board.

 ![demo](Image/minesweep_cut.png)